“Have you ever asked yourself, do monsters make war, or does war make monsters?”

 Rarely do I let great openings hype up my expectations for a book, but I was already drooling by the time I hit chapter three: from the vivid oddments of world-building to the wholly colorful cast, the author almost took me back to the days when I discovered Harry Potter for the first time, and that originality really excited me.

-In that, I was mesmerized by this book right out of the gate!
-There were little touches of wit and imagination to this book that you don’t see too often in YA nowadays, and that legitimately had me bouncing up and down in excitement.
+In that, I was mesmerized by this book right out of the gate.
+There were little touches of wit and imagination to this book that you don’t see too often in YA nowadays, and that legitimately had me bouncing in excitement.